 We touched on this a bit in the first edition of our series as something to keep in mind as you work through this project.
 If an incident does occur, you not only need a plan to handle it, but also a plan for recovery.
-Twinstate Technologies®, a Datto partner for data backup and recovery, offers customers a secure cloud service.
+Twinstate Technologies®, has the ability to become your partner for data backup and recovery.
 With this service, you can back up your applications and data and later retrieve it if it is gone.
-However, it will only help you if you utilize the services before an incident occurs, not after.
-Aligning your business with a Datto provider like Twinstate can allow you better backup and disaster recovery without the worry of how to go about it.
+However, this service is best if utilized before an incident occurs, not after.
+Aligning your business with Twinstate can allow you better backup and disaster recovery without the worry of how to go about it.

-The Datto solution will help you through the recovery process and restore your network like nothing ever happened.
-Another benefit to Datto is that it leaves the recovery work to them and your local IT professionals, not you.
-In the event of an incident, you only have to worry about logging on and following a short process to get the recovery process started.
-Twinstate will do the backup and recovery for you using Datto.
+Twinstate's solutions will help you through the recovery process and restore your network like nothing ever happened.
+This partnership leaves the recovery work to your local IT professionals, not you.
+In the event of an incident, your IT Technician will walk you through the recovery process every step of the way, taking away the guess work.

 On the other hand, you may have chosen to subscribe to your own cloud service, which is not the best option for those who aren't well-versed in IT.
 However, it's still an option.
 Popular cloud storage providers include Google, Amazon Web Services (AWS) and Microsoft Azure.
 But beware, unlike Datto who makes the recovery process easy and restores your data for you, these systems only store your data and leave the recovery entirely up to you.
 Recovering data properly is not an easy task and takes a lot of time and skill.